General Terms and Conditions Consumers

 Article 18 - Personal data

 The Entrepreneur will have access to personal data of Consumers involved in the delivery of products.
-When executing the Agreement, the Entrepreneur shall process part of it in accordance with its privacy and cookie policy as stated on its website.
-The Entrepreneur shall not process the personal data for any other purpose than as agreed with the Consumer in the Agreement and shall ensure compliance with the applicable laws and regulations for the protection of privacy and security.
-Such processing shall be in accordance with the Personal Data Protection Act, the guidelines most recently published by the Personal Data Authority and the (European) General Data Protection Regulation with regard to the security (and processing) of personal data, whereby the Entrepreneur shall make every effort to implement effective technical and organizational measures to prevent the loss and/or any other form of unlawful processing of personal data.
+When implementing the Agreement, the Entrepreneur will partly process these in accordance with its privacy and cookie policy, which is stated on its website.
+The Entrepreneur will not process the personal data for any purpose other than as agreed with the Consumer in the Agreement and will ensure compliance with the applicable laws and regulations for the protection of privacy and security.
+In doing so, this processing will be in accordance with the Personal Data Protection Act, the most recently published guidelines by the Dutch Data Protection Authority and the (European) General Data Protection Regulation with regard to security (and processing) of personal data.
+In doing so, the Entrepreneur will endeavor to take effective technical and organizational measures to prevent loss and/or any other form of unlawful processing of personal data when processing personal data.

 Article 19 - Liability